hdShang/arxiv-daily/docs/cs-CL/2025-09-12/papers/250910685v2-pluralistic-alignment-for-healthcare-a-role-driven-framework.md

 ---
 layout: default
-title: Pluralistic Alignment for Healthcare: A Role-Driven Framework
+title: "Pluralistic Alignment for Healthcare: A Role-Driven Framework"
 ---

 # Pluralistic Alignment for Healthcare: A Role-Driven Framework